shrep16/LFPA-Pass/README.md

 * Supports C and C++ input test files

-For running all tests use : runAll -> include the test directories single test use : test -> insert the actual test location
+For running all tests use : runAll -> include the test directories. .ll amd .bc files to be found in dir test_cases_ll and test_cases_bc respectively.
+(These two new dirs will be created)

+single test use : test -> insert the actual test location